chrisbrejon/ACES-1.3-OCIO-Config/README.md

 * View Transforms are for sRGB, Rec.1886 and Display P3 displays
 * This config uses OCIO 2.3.
 This is **important**.
 Please check your software's compatibility.

-The main interest of this config is the Look Modification Transform (LMT), which tries to improve some of the visual artifacts present in ACES 1.3.
+The main interest of this config is the Look Modification Transform (LMT), which improves some of the visual artifacts present in ACES 1.3.

 # Image Examples
 Below are some examples of ACES 1.3 without and with the LMT: